rafael-acerqueira/medscheduler/README.md

 - Register as patient or doctor.
 - Admins manage users at `/users/` or via `/admin/`.
 - Password flows and delete account are available from login/profile.
+- Specialties managed only via admin.
+- Appointment history, filters, and CSV export for patients/doctors.
+- Bulk actions and export in admin.
 - More features coming soon (see Roadmap!).

 ---